-A written report of this vote, in the form of a memo, is delivered to the department chair by the committee chair.
-The chair shall report the results of the vote, separate from his or her recommendation, to the dean, if applicable, who will forward that recommendation as well as the dean's recommendation, if applicable, to the chief academic officer on or before December 1.
-The dean and department chair recommendations become part of the faculty member's personnel file.
+- iii.
+The committee chair shall send a memo to the department chair with the results of the vote (number for, number against, and number of abstentions).
+The department chair shall send the memo to the dean by October 31, and it will be stored in the tenure file in the dean's office.
+In the event the department chair is being considered for tenure, the committee chair shall send the memo directly to the Dean. - O A written recommendation that summarizes strengths and areas needing development, gives ratings of activity in all areas (exceeds criteria", "meets criteria", or "does not meet criteria) and a formal recommendation regarding tenure shall be produced by the committee and signed by all committee members.
+The format and process for the report shall follow that outlined for the promotion report.
+(See 3.3.4.e) - i.
+This written recommendation should not include the actual vote count referenced above (number for, number against, and number of abstentions), but simply the summary, ratings, and recommendation for or against tenure (see 3.4.2.h.iii.) - ii.
+This written recommendation is delivered to the department chair by the committee chair (most often the department chair is the committee chair).
+The department chair shall report the committee's recommendation separate from his or her recommendation (which will follow the same format as outlined above for the committee recommendation) to the dean, by October 31.
+In the event the department chair is being considered for tenure, the committee chair will report the committee's recommendation and their separate recommendation to the dean.
+The dean will forward the committee and department chair recommendations as well as the dean's recommendation, to the provost/vice president for academic affairs (RUSO 3.4.e.1) on or before December 1.
+The dean, department chair, and committee recommendations become part of the faculty member's professional file.
 The chief academic officer will report these recommendations as well as his or her recommendation to the president.
-(RUSO 3.4.e.1)
+(RUSO 3.4.e.1) - j.

-- j.
-The chief academic officer will report these recommendations as well as his or her recommendation to the president.
 A recommendation for tenure may also come directly from the chief academic officer or from the president of the University without prior recommendation from the department.
 If the president determines to recommend granting of tenure, he or she will make the recommendation to the Board.
 The faculty member will be notified in writing of the basis for the recommendation to the board.
-(RUSO 3.4.e.1) - The Office of Academic Affairs shall retain the entire tenure file, including but not limited to the application, portfolio, and letters of recommendation of every faculty member who applies for tenure.
+(RUSO 3.4.e.1) - k.
+The office of academic affairs shall retain the entire tenure file, including but not limited to the application, portfolio, and letters of recommendation of every faculty member who applies for tenure.
 (RUSO 3.4.e.3) - I. Only the President or her/his designee may disseminate information to the campus about tenure decisions.
 All deliberations and written comments from the committee regarding retention, tenure, and promotion shall be kept confidential. - m.
 Faculty granted tenure by the Board of Regents for the RUSO will be notified in writing prior to July 1 by the president of the University.
 A candidate who believes there has been a procedural error during the tenure process may appeal the recommendations to the University Grievance Committee (See Section 3.6).